-The lights are protected by the "NAV LIGHTS" breaker on the 12VDC Main Distribution panel located in the cabin.
+The lights are protected by the "COMPARTMENT LIGHTS" breaker on push to reset Breaker rail located in the electronics area inside the aft end of the console.

 Cabin Lighting

 Your boat is equipped with contemporary LED lighting throughout the cabin.
 They are controlled using toggle switches located on the wall close to the cabin entrance.